-Many of us, including children, the retired and working people, will have savings accounts of one sort or another and many might also have shares from which income arises in the form of dividends.
-The Dividend Allowance may cover the total amount of dividends received so they are taxable at 0%.
-However the allowance is reduced for 2018/19 so strategies may need reviewing to maximise income and minimise income tax.
+Many of us, including children, the retired and working people will have interest from savings accounts of one sort or another and many also have shares from which income arises in the form of dividends.
+The savings allowance and dividend allowance may cover this for most people so that this income is taxable at 0%.